-Surprisingly diverse: Quality of life in NRW
+Highest quality of life in NRW

 NRW also offers plenty of room for variety and excitement outside of the state's vibrant economic life.
 This is why NRW is one of the most popular destinations in Germany with more than 22 million guests per year.
 Attractions for visitors from all over the world include the event and shopping facilities in Düsseldorf, Cologne and the Ruhr Metropolis.
 The cultural offerings are also first-rate: More than 900 museums and 130 theaters make the state one of the most diverse cultural regions in Europe, on a par with Paris and London.
-Five buildings in NRW alone have been declared World Heritage Sites by UNESCO: Aachen Cathedral, Cologne Cathedral, Augustusburg Castle in Brühl, the Corvey monastery in Ostwestfalen-Lippe and the former colliery Zeche Zollverein in Essen.
+Six buildings in NRW alone have been declared World Heritage Sites by UNESCO: Aachen Cathedral, Cologne Cathedral, Augustusburg Castle in Brühl, the Corvey monastery in Ostwestfalen-Lippe, the former colliery Zeche Zollverein in Essen and the Lower Germanic Limes.
 It is precisely the industrial culture of the state that is unique in Europe.
 For activities in the outdoors, there are 14,000 kilometers of cycle paths and over 50,000 kilometers of hiking trails.
 And in winter, the largest ski area north of the Alps attracts hundreds of thousands of winter sports enthusiasts to the Sauerland region.
 The varied and diverse range of cultural and leisure activities allows visitors to discover something surprising and stimulating every day.

 UNESCO World Heritage

 NRW boasts six UNESCO World Heritage Sites, therefore earning it a place in the list of rich cultural landscapes: